grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 ### CortexCompactorHasNotUploadedBlocks

-This alert fires when a Cortex compactor is not uploading any compacted blocks to the storage since a long time.
+This alert fires when a Mimir compactor is not uploading any compacted blocks to the storage since a long time.

 How to **investigate**: